ArfatulAsif/Competitive-Programming-TopicWise/DP/Tree rerooting dp/README.md

 ### 1️⃣ `dfs1(node, parent)`

 * Compute DP assuming tree rooted at 1.
+(Also this dp calculation process will be used in the reroooting function for reversing `from` and forwarding `to` node.
 * Only use subtree information.
 * Merge children into parent.